Cisco-AMP/java_security/blog.md

 `MethodClosure` provides a `Closure` implementation for running a system command (like launching calculator).
 They both implement `Serializable`.

-Now, our reflective `Collection` implementation , with `Collection::iterator` overwritten, can constructed like this.
+Now, our reflective `Collection` implementation, with `Collection::iterator` overwritten, can be constructed like this.
 ```java
 private static Collection<String> makeExploitCollection() {